harsha-kadekar/harsha-kadekar.github.io/now.md

 ## Life/Personal Update
 - Recently visited Japan and India.
 	- Japan as a vacation
-	- India is to visit family and freinds.
+	- India to visit family and friends.

 ## Work Update
 - I continue to work for [Amazon - Amazon Web Services (AWS)](https://aws.amazon.com) as a Senior Software Development Engineer.